geanders/HyperHeatwavePredictiveModels/README.md

 load("boost.tree.rose.RData")
 ```

+A full description of the development of these models is provided in [Anderson et al., in prep].

-# Example data
+# <a name="example_data"></a>Example data

-We have included two example data files, to show how these models can be used to explore projected trends in hyper-heatwaves.
-Provided the datasets are saved in R's working directory, then can be read into an R session using the following code:
+We have included three example data files, to show how these models can be used to explore projected trends in hyper-heatwaves.
+As long as the datasets are saved in R's working directory, they can be read into an R session using the following code:

 ```r